Frequently Asked Questions

 What are the hours of the Library?

 The Library's reading room is closed.
-The historic buildings of The Frick Collection, including the Library, are anticipated to reopen in late 2024.
-Library services are on pause in July and August, with remote services expected to resume in the fall.
+The historic buildings of The Frick Collection, including the Library, are anticipated to reopen in April 2025.
+Library services are on pause until further notice.
 Learn more about the comprehensive renovation project.

 Can I bring my child or infant to the reading room?